World News | Chinese Province Closes Tourist Sites Following Virus Cases | LatestLY

 Another 19 cases were found in the Inner Mongolia region, with others spread across several provinces and cities.
 Residents in parts of Inner Mongolia have been ordered to stay indoors.

-Despite having largely stamped out cases of local infection, China maintains a zero-tolerance policy toward the pandemic, characterised by lockdowns, quarantines and compulsory testing for the virus.
+Despite having largely stamped out cases of local infection, China maintains a zero-tolerance policy toward the pandemic, characterized by lockdowns, quarantines and compulsory testing for the virus.

 Authorities in the capital said on Sunday people arriving from places with recent infections would need to show a negative virus test result and give regular health reports.
 (AP)